Overview - The Engineered Water Cycle

 1) Direct/indirect Potable Reuse.
 As our supplies of pristine drinking water sources dwindle, we will have to rely on less conventional sources of water, such as wastewater.
 If the International Space Station does it, why can't we?
 The challenges we specifically wish to address include removal of organic and inorganic constituents such as pharmaceuticals, heavy metals, and pathogens.

 2) Wildfire impacts to drinking water quality.
-The goal of this research is to understand how wildfire impacts downstream drinking water intakes and the effects to drinking water quality.
+We seek to understand how wildfire impacts downstream drinking water intakes and the effects to drinking water quality.
 Current work is focusing on recent Sierra fires near Auburn, CA, and South Lake Tahoe, CA.

-4) Anthropogenic Chemicals in the Environment.
+3) Anthropogenic Chemicals in the Natural and Built Environment.
 My broad interest is in the sources, fate, and impacts of anthropogenic chemicals in/on the environment.
 Research focuses on developing new analytical tools to quantify humankind's influence, and engineering tools to mitigate impact.
+Other research involves understanding human use of chemicals by measuring their concentrations in wastewater.

 1) Direct/indirect Potable Reuse.
 As our supplies of pristine drinking water sources dwindle, we will have to rely on less conventional sources of water, such as wastewater.
 If the International Space Station does it, why can't we?
 The challenges we specifically wish to address include removal of organic and inorganic constituents such as pharmaceuticals, heavy metals, and pathogens.

 2) Wildfire impacts to drinking water quality.
-The goal of this research is to understand how wildfire impacts downstream drinking water intakes and the effects to drinking water quality.
+We seek to understand how wildfire impacts downstream drinking water intakes and the effects to drinking water quality.
 Current work is focusing on recent Sierra fires near Auburn, CA, and South Lake Tahoe, CA.

-4) Anthropogenic Chemicals in the Environment.
+3) Anthropogenic Chemicals in the Natural and Built Environment.
 My broad interest is in the sources, fate, and impacts of anthropogenic chemicals in/on the environment.
 Research focuses on developing new analytical tools to quantify humankind's influence, and engineering tools to mitigate impact.
+Other research involves understanding human use of chemicals by measuring their concentrations in wastewater.

 Active Research

-Understanding Wildfire Risks to Drinking Water Source Waters: Pyrogenic Changes to Organic Matter and Disinfection By-product Formation (Funded by NSF)
+Understanding Wildfire Risks to Drinking Water Source Waters: Pyrogenic Changes to Organic Matter, Disinfection By-product Formation, and Disaster Response (Funded by NSF)

 Wildfires are growing in size, severity, and frequency due to drought, forest management, and climate change.
 Wildfire mobilizes organic matter through partial combustion and pyrolysis.
 This pyrogenic organic matter is substantially different in composition from naturally occurring organic matter and it is transported through overland flow to downstream drinking water treatment.
 Disinfection is a key component of drinking water treatment and inactivates microorganisms by oxidation.
 However, the oxidants used also react with the diverse organic structures present in natural organic matter and some of these reactions result in the production of carcinogenic disinfection by-products, which have regulatory limits in finished drinking water set by the U.S. Environmental Protection Agency.
 Published literature has reported both, that pyrogenic organic matter is less reactive than naturally occurring organic matter in forming disinfection by-products, and also that pyrogenic organic matter is more reactive in forming disinfection by-products.
 The specific changes to the organic matter and what causes this divergence after fire are not clear.
-The goal of this research is to understand how fire severity affects DBP formation.
+The goal of this research is to understand how fire severity affects drinking water and how to provide safe drinking water to consumers after wildfire.

 Pollution of the natural environment with per- and poly-fluorinated alkyl substances (commonly known as PFAS) is an overwhelming ecological and human health crisis.
 PFAS are toxic at low exposure levels and are difficult to destroy.
 Because they are difficult to destroy, solutions to PFAS contamination focus on removal from water, soil, and air, rather than destruction.
 One technique to remove PFAS from both air and water is adsorption to activated carbon.
 Activated carbon has already been demonstrated at scale for removal of PFAS.
 Consequently, thousands of activated carbon filters have been installed across the nation.
 This trend is likely to continue.
 However, activated carbon filters retain, but do not destroy PFAS which are removed from water or air.
 The spent filters can then act as PFAS sources if not disposed of properly.
 The goal of this research is to examine if thermal regeneration of activated carbon is a viable strategy to destroy retained PFAS while renewing the exhausted filter.
 There is little knowledge of PFAS destruction mechanisms and products during carbon regeneration.
 A lack of understanding of PFAS transformation and destruction during thermal regeneration may lead to rerelease of captured PFAS.
 The knowledge gained in this project will serve the public because it will facilitate the end to PFAS circulation in the environment.
 PFAS are estimated to impact at least 200 million U.S. citizens.
 A complete approach to destroy PFAS while also regenerating GAC will result in broad societal impacts with minimal or no new infrastructure investment.

-Perfluorinated Substance Release to Air (funded by NSF)
+Perfluorinated Substance Release to Air (funded by NSF and SERDP)

 Prior Research (but I am still interested in!)